 We get it – not everyone is going to be as passionate about relining as we are.
 However, we also know, that many of you may want more info.
 Below there is a collection of content, designed to educate you on the ins & outs of relining, whilst giving an outline of our industry and the technology in more detail.
 If that’s not enough, get in touch, we could talk about relining all day!

-How we reline your pipes without digging up your back yard?
+How do we reline your pipes without digging up your back yard?

-This allows us to devise a custom solution based on the amount of relining required and the type of access we have have to the drainage.
-Often, a plumber is able to provide a rough indication as to the scale of the job, however it’s imperative that we go through this initial phase to establish the best solution and ultimately, only charge for the work required.
+This process allows us to devise a custom solution based on the amount of relining required and the access we have to the drainage system.
+Often, a plumber is able to provide a rough indication as to the scale of the job, however, it’s imperative that we go through this initial phase to establish the best solution and ultimately, only charge you for the work you need.

 From here, we impregnate a felt tube with strong epoxy resin before deploying it within the existing, damaged pipe.
 We can deploy the new pipe in one of two ways, depending on the complexity of the job.

 - In most cases, we can “invert” a long section of liner into the existing pipe at the same time as impregnating it with the resin.
 However;

 - For smaller customised sections of pipe that require relining, we use a method called ‘tow in place’ which allows us to more easily navigate junctions.